Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 \subsubsection{Improved Gram-Schmidt orthogonalization}

 Above, we assumed that the resulting Krylov basis vectors are orthogonal.
 However, as the modified Gram-Schmidt orthogonalization is only applied approximately (truncations in line~8 and~10), this assumption is usually violated.
 As a result, the true residual norm might not be smaller than the prescribed tolerance $\epsilon$ even though the approximate residuals converge.
-To compensate for the inaccurate orthogonalization, one can prescribe a stricter truncation tolerance as discussed in section~6 of \cite{Simoncini2003}.
-Another common approach consists in re-orthogonalization: We employ a specialized variant of an iterated modified Gram-Schmidt method which is described in the following.
+To compensate for the inaccurate orthogonalization, one can prescribe a more strict truncation tolerance as discussed in section~6 of \cite{Simoncini2003}.
+Another common approach consists in re-orthogonalization: We employ the following specialized variant of a modified Gram-Schmidt iteration.

 In the TT format calculating a scalar product is much faster than a truncated scaled addition (axpby) as discussed in more detail in \autoref{sec:building_blocks}.
 So we can perform additional scalar products to reorder Gram-Schmidt iterations and perform selective re-orthogonalization as shown in \autoref{alg:SIMGS} to increase the robustness.